|The New York Anglicans: Twenty Who Shaped the Twentieth Century

 |One of the reasons is that, despite the Episcopal Church’s aristocratic heritage, by the dawn of the

 twentieth century, it was the number one Protestant denomination among the city’s poor, largely owing to

 its continuing, if somewhat delusional, sense that it was uniquely responsible for the whole community—

 not just its own members—because it was more or less the “unofficial” state church.
 For example, the

 Episcopal Church pioneered the development of chaplaincies in the city’s institutions, yet long after Catholic

 and Jewish chaplaincies were developed, the Episcopal Church continued to be in charge of all Protestant

-chaplaincy in city-owned institutions—a situation which ended only forty years ago.
+chaplaincy in city-owned institutions—a situation which ended only in the mid-1960s.

 Along similar lines, the church developed the Actors Church Alliance, which later subdivided into three